numpy/numpy/doc/neps/nep-0020-gufunc-signature-enhancement.rst

 test case in [4]_), it is not even worth writing out the expansion.

 For broadcasting, the alternative suffix of ``^`` was suggested (as broadcasting can be thought of as increasing the size of the array).
+This seems less clear.
+Furthermore, it was wondered whether it should not just be an all-or-nothing flag.
+This could be the case, though given the postfix for flexible dimensions, arguably another postfix is clearer (as is the implementation).

 Discussion
 ----------